JasonsAuditores/Lifesaving/README.md

 # Lifesaving
-This project is for those Apple Device User, including Mac and iOS.
+This project is for those Apple Device Users, including Mac and iOS.

 Using Surge as their internet management sytem